- Beyond The Mountain

 NBC, however, wasn’t done visiting Atlantis: in March 1977, while The Fantastic Journey was on its first hiatus, another TV movie premiered starring TV’s Patrick Duffy as the titular Man From Atlantis.
 The success of these four movies made a weekly series almost inevitable, though the series really just overlaid the Atlantis mythology onto Duffy’s character in what was otherwise a fairly typical globe-trotting adventure story with some spy trappings.
 The weekly series of Man From Atlantis premiered in the fall of 1977, after The Fantastic Journey had become little more than a memory.

 The cast and crew of The Fantastic Journey moved on to other projects, with Ike Eisenmann eventually giving up acting to work in sound editing, though he still does voice work in projects such as the English dub of Hayao Miyazaki’s Howl’s Moving Castle.
 Carl Franklin became a respected director, with such movies as Devil In A Blue Dress, Nowhere To Run, One True Thing and episodes of series such as Rome and The Riches under his belt.
-Katie Saylor died of cancer in 1991.
-Aside from extremely infrequent reruns in syndication, The Fantastic Journey has not been repeated or released on DVD.
+Rumors of Katie Saylor’s death persisted for years, until it turned out that she had simply left show business.
+Jared Martin went on to a recurring role in Dallas and eventually starred in another sci-fi series, War Of The Worlds, before devoting most of his time to nonprofits promoting the arts in his adopted home town of Philadelphia until his death in 2017.